Travel in Austria

 The Museum of Military History is considered one of the most important museums of its kind in the world and presents a fascinating history of European warfare over the last 500 years.

-The museum is divided into 5 areas and deals with the history of the Austrian Empire under the rule of the Habsburgs from the end of the 16th century until its complete fall in 1918.
+The museum divides into 5 areas and presents the history of the Austrian Empire under Habsburg rule from the end of the 16th century until its complete fall in 1918.
 In addition, a significant part of the museum also focuses on the years of World War II and Nazism from 1938 to 1945.
 The museum has many exhibits that present the world of war from different aspects such as technology, science, art, and more.
 You can see various military equipment such as ancient weapons, uniforms, vehicles, cannons, and learn about the many wars that shaped the empire (and led to its fall).

 • Virtual Tour